Doriandarko/Claude-3.5-Sssonnet/readme.md

 ## 🚀 What's This All About?

 Ever wondered how an AI would play Snake?
 Well, wonder no more!
 We've enlisted the help of Claude, to take on the classic game of Snake.
-This project is a thrilling fusion of nostalgia and cutting-edge technology, designed to showcase Claude's reasoning capabilities in real-time.
+This project is a fusion of nostalgia and cutting-edge technology, designed to showcase Claude's reasoning capabilities in real-time.

 ### 🧠 Features That'll Blow Your Mind